samesystem/graphql_rails/README.md

 end
 ```

-## Testing your GrapqhlRails::Controller in RSpec
+## Testing your GraphqlRails::Controller in RSpec

 ### Setup